hcientist/OnlinePythonTutor/wishlist.md

 - upgrade language backends to newer versions of compilers/interpreters (doable but tedious since I need to re-test the backends with new language versions, which could surface subtle bugs)
 - if there's an infinite loop (or execution runs too long), still trace and render the first 1,000 steps instead of just returning an error, so users can see which parts of their code led to the too-long execution
+- implement *backend* breakpoints (like the Python #break annotation) for all other languages, so that overly-long execution traces don't get generated even for larger pieces of code
+  - right now there are breakpoints in the frontend, but that doesn't help when the backend already executes for > 1,000 steps; we need breakpoints in the backend (likely implement as comment annotations or GUI clicks in the code editor gutter) to really clamp down on overly-long executions

 ## Other